ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 :  Domain Owner Assessment Policy for all subdomains (plain-text;
    **OPTIONAL**).
-Indicates the message handling preference of the Domain Owner or PSO for mail using an existing subdomain of the domain queried but not passing DMARC verification.
-It applies only to subdomains of the domain queried and not to the domain itself.
+Indicates the message handling preference of the Domain Owner or PSO for mail using an existing subdomain of the domain queried but not passing DMARC validation.
+It applies only to subdomains one or more levels below the domain queried in the DNS hierarchy and not to the domain itself.
 Its syntax is identical to that of the "p" tag defined above.
 If both the "sp" tag is absent, and the "np" tag is either absent or not applicable, the policy specified by the "p" tag **MUST** be applied for subdomains.
    Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the